 Easy access is a must

-Constraining your destination proposition tightly in a PDF may make you Google Play Store more secure about your content copyright but it will surely aggravate an event planner trying to make a tender-busting proposal and presentation.
+Constraining your destination proposition tightly in a PDF may make you more secure about your content copyright but it will surely aggravate an event planner trying to make a tender-busting proposal and presentation.
 Create an easy to access document and if you have an online library, make sure it is quick and easy to access and not ten hoops to jump through before arriving at a poor collection of dusty old images!

 Your new mantra: creative, content, quality

 Think Conde Nast, Instagram-style images and use simple tools to enhance your photography to create lifestyle and storyboard effects for your product.
 High res means high res.
 We’re a ‘detail’ business, so capture small touches around your venue or DMC service.
 For example, you could use include images of a buffet set up, floral arrangements or welcome drinks.

 If you’re a hotel or a DMC without your own video, make it your business to know if there are generic destination videos available from other sources.
 With a greater focus on social media and high impact presentation, event agencies and corporate planners are looking for dynamic content to aid decision making as well as launching and promoting the destination.